 - Antibiotics are among the most commonly prescribed drugs.
 However, up to 50% of all the antibiotics prescribed for people are not needed nor as effective as hoped.

 - The overuse of antibiotics is the single most important factor that has led to antibiotic resistance.

 - Each year in the United States, at least 2 million people get serious infections with bacteria that are resistant to one or more of the antibiotics designed to treat those infections.

-The overuse or inappropriate use of antibiotics gives a chance for bacteria to adapt.
+The overuse or inappropriate use of antibiotics gives bacteria a chance to adapt.
 When this happens, the antibiotics no longer work as well to treat the infection – the bacteria become “resistant” to antibiotics.

 The common cold and flu (influenza) do not respond to antibiotics.
-Less than 10 percent of acute bronchitis cases are caused by bacteria.
+Less than 10% of acute bronchitis cases are caused by bacteria.
 Most cases of acute ear infections also resolve without antibiotics.

-Sore throats (pharyngitis) are usually caused by viruses as well.
+Sore throats are usually caused by viruses as well.
 Antibiotics are not recommended unless you have strep throat.
-Only about 15 to 30 percent of pharyngitis cases in children and up to 10 percent of cases in adults are due to strep throat.
+Only about 15% to 30% of sore throat cases in children and up to 10% of cases in adults are due to strep throat.

 Almost all cases of acute bacterial sinusitis resolve without antibiotics.